Professional Writing Minor

 - A reflective essay that analyzes how these documents demonstrate the student's achievement of the minor's learning outcomes.

 The minor advisor will confirm that each portfolio meets these minimum requirements.

 Credit toward the minor will be granted for only one of these two courses: ENGL281 or ENGL384.

-A student cannot count toward the Professional Writing minor the PWP course that he or she takes to fulfill the Fundamental Studies Professional Writing requirement for the University of Maryland General Education Program.
+Students cannot count toward the Professional Writing minor the PWP course that they take to fulfill the Fundamental Studies Professional Writing requirement for the University of Maryland General Education Program.
 Only a second PWP course can be used to fulfill the Professional Writing minor requirement.
 Advisors will encourage students to select a second PWP course only if it complements the students' academic or professional goals.